sm86/libra/language/transaction-builder/generator/README.md

 Supporting transaction builders in an additional programming language boils down to providing the following items:

-1. Code generation for Diem types (Rust diemry and tool),
+1. Code generation for Diem types (Rust library and tool),

-2. BCS runtime (diemry in target language),
+2. BCS runtime (library in target language),

 3. Code generation for transaction builders (Rust tool).

-Items (1) and (2) are provided by the Rust diemry `serde-generate` which is developed in a separate [github repository](https://github.com/novifinancial/serde-reflection).
+Items (1) and (2) are provided by the Rust library `serde-generate` which is developed in a separate [github repository](https://github.com/novifinancial/serde-reflection).

 Item (3) --- this tool --- is currently developed in the Diem repository.